My Imperfect Good Dad & My Perfect Good Father

 He has the strong yet gentle hands of a master masseuse.

-He has the gift of helping, as all well know who have been blessed to be his neighbor and his friend.
+He has the gift of helping, as all well know who have been blessed to be his neighbor and friend.

 He is a cautious protector of his wife and is a man of passionate opinion.